- WHERE TO STAY

 The permanent exhibition houses the largest collection of Dalí sculptures in the world as well as rare graphics, jewellery, furniture and watercolours.

 The sometimes 'naughty boy' of the galleries.
 Conceived in 1947 by a group of artists and patrons i as a "laboratory" or "playground" for contemporary arts.
 It continues to challenge traditional notions and boundaries of art forms.

 Housed at the north eastern corner of St James Park, just around the corner from the National Gallery in Trafalgar Square.

 Modern gallery of contemporary art, privately managed by the Saatchi brothers, who made millions out of advertising.
 Presents work by largely unseen young artists or by international artists whose work has been rarely or never exhibited in the UK.

-In addition to the bus tour a river cruise and free walking tours are part of the deal.
+In addition to the bus tour a river cruise and some free walking tours are all part of the deal.